snehilchatterjee/intelAI/README.md

 **Performance:**

-I didn't evaluate the baseline model on the Div2K dataset because it was already performing very poorly in the validation set/test set of Flickr2K.
+The baseline model was not evaluated on the Div2K dataset due to its poor performance on the Flickr2K validation/test set.

 **Proposed Method:**